truelinker/TraceParser/README.md

   4. python3 -m pip install pyparsing

   ## Set the path for the enum definition and log file
+  with open('baseEnum.hpp','r') as sampleFile: with open('enumIDs.hpp','r') as sampleFile:
+  MyFile = 'LogExample.txt'  # Input file

   # Run the script
   python3 ./parseLog.py